materials-commons/materialscommons.org/docs/spreadsheets.md

 ## Specifying Column Types

 Your first column must be sample names.
 After this you can control how Materials Commons will interpret each column.
-To do this you use keywords.
-A keyword is a special word that Materials Commons understands followed by a colon.
-Keywords are case insensitive.
-For example file: is a keyword.
-You can type it as file:, File:, FILE:, fILe:, any of these combinations will work.
+To do this use a keyword which is a special word that Materials Commons understands followed by a colon.
+Keywords are case insensitive: for example, file: is a keyword.
+You can type it as file:, File:, FILE:, fILe: or any of these combinations.
 A keyword must appear as the first word in your column header.
 Materials Commons will ignore any extra whitespace before the keyword.